drugan/commerce_quick_purchase/README.md

 Set up any text which is appropriate for your needs instead of the `Add to cart` default text.
 For example, you may set the text to `Go to` value when [admin/help/commerce_quick_purchase#redirection](#redirection "redirecting") to a variation page and not adding it to a cart.
-Note that this text also will be used for *title* and *alt* attributes if you opt in to use an image as the `Add to cart` button.
+Note that this text also will be used for a *title* and *alt* attributes if you opt in to use an image as the `Add to cart` button.

 ### Image button